 An private loan is an additional way to fund your education.
 This loan can be borrowed by creditworthy students or students with a creditworthy co-borrower.
 Private loans usually have a variable interest rate, which is determined by the credit score of the student and possible co-borrower.

 For dependant students, a better alternative to borrowing private student loans is a Parent PLUS loan, which is a credit based loan solely in a parent’s name.
 A parent PLUS loan has a fixed interest rate.
 If a parent is deemed ineligible to borrow funds under the PLUS Loan program, the student may request to borrow additional Federal Direct Loan funds.
-Before borrowing alternative loans, please be sure to complete a FAFSA, so your eligibility for federal loans can be determined.
+Before borrowing private loans, please be sure to complete a FAFSA, so your eligibility for federal loans can be determined.

 Back to top